franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 The gang continues about decorators:

-> Avoids feature-laden classes high up in the hierarchy.
-Decorator
-> offers a pay-as-you-go approach to adding responsibilities.
+> Decorator offers a pay-as-you-go approach to adding responsibilities.
 > Instead of trying to support all foreseeable features in a complex,
 > customizable class, you can define a simple class and add
 > functionality incrementally with Decorator objects.